JBraddockm/spotted-app/README.md

 # Spotted - Social Media Application

-This group project requires creating an app that meets the following requirements.

-## Project Requirements:

-* Must meet good quality coding standards (indentation, scoping, naming, etc.)
-* Does NOT use alerts, confirms, or prompts, but utilise modals.
-* Have a quality README (unique name, description, screenshots, etc.)
-* Have a clean, polished, responsive UI built with a CSS framework
-* Must use at least two new server-side APIs
-* Must be interactive (i.e: accept and respond to user input)
-* OPTIONAL: Use client-side storage to store persistent data

 ## What's Spotted app?

 Spotted is a social media application tailored for local communities.
 It is an online hub for staying updated on everything happening in your neighbourhood.